We recognize your rights as an individual with unique health care needs. As our patient, you have the following rights:

 Freedom from abuse and restraints

-- To freedom from restraints, unless they are authorized by a physician for a limited period of time to protect the safety of you or others.
+- To have freedom from restraints, unless they are authorized by a physician for a limited period of time to protect the safety of you or others.

 Privacy and confidentiality